opensearch-project/data-prepper/data-prepper-plugins/geoip-processor/README.md

 - `keys` (Required) : List of properties like source, target and attributes can be specified where the location fields are written

-  - `source` (Required) : source IP for which enrichment will be done.
-Public IP can be either IPV4 or IPV6.
+  - `source` (Required) : source  and destination IP's for which enrichment will be done.
+Public IP's can be either IPV4 or IPV6.

-  - `target` (Optional) : Property used to specify the key for the enriched fields.
+  - `target` (Required) : Properties used to specify the key for the enriched fields.

   - `attributes` (Optional) : Used to specify the properties which are included in the enrichment of data.
 By default all attributes are considered.